batmanav/ASPathInference/README.md

 4. After this txt RIB files are created in respective folders. use cat to combine all files in a single file eg. cat ./1/RIB21.txt ./2/RIB21.txt ... ./18/RIB21.txt > ribout.txt

+After generating ribout.txt:

+- Run sortfile.py from migrations folder after changing to filename in sortfile.py

 ### Usage

 ---------
 Clone the repo

 Usage: `python pathinference.py <prefix>`

+Using directly from the database:

+- Load the database using: sqlite3 test.db
+- '.tables' to view all tables